Navigating Pregnancy with Fibromyalgia: A Comprehensive Guide for Expectant Mothers

 Does pregnancy stress trigger fibromyalgia?

-At least 80% of people who live with fibromyalgia report that stress making their symptoms worse.
+At least 80% of people who live with fibromyalgia report that stress makes their symptoms worse.
 Pregnancy can be a time of increased stress, so if you have fibromyalgia, you might notice that your symptoms get a bit more intense.

 Being pregnant won't make fibromyalgia go away.
 So, if you're expecting, you'll need to find ways to manage stress well and make sure you have people around to support you.
 Having a good support network is key to handling the extra challenges that come with fibromyalgia during this special time in your life.